Morefew/Morefew/README.md

 - 👋 Hi, I’m @Morefew
 - 👀 I’m interested in ...
-Front-end / Web Dev
+Software Dev
 - 🌱 I’m currently learning ...
-JS, React, ...
+Java, Spring, ...
-- 💞️ I’m looking to collaborate on ... project for Web Apps
+- 💞️ I’m looking to collaborate on ... project for web application
 - 📫 How to reach me ...

 <!---